By Claire Ferris-Lay

 “He is truly an inspiration to us and golf enthusiasts around the world, and we are immensely proud of him as our global brand ambassador,” he added.

 Jumeirah signed McIlroy as a brand ambassador in 2007, the year he turned professional.
 The hotel operator extended the deal for a further three years in 2010.
-McIlroy, who is also sponsored by Oakley sunglasses and Titleist, reportedly earns $10m a year from his primary sponsors.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+McIlroy, who is also sponsored by Oakley sunglasses and Titleist, reportedly earns $10m a year from his primary sponsors.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.